thisal-kenula/discrete-math/README.md

     - `seq_sum.py`: Calculate the sum of an arithmetic sequence
     - `continued_frac.py`: Convert a repeating decimal number into a fraction
     - `seq_sum_geo.py`: Calculate the sum of a geometric sequence
     - `diffs.py`: Find the difference between each consecutive pair of numbers in a sequence.
+And find the coefficients of the polynomial that generates the sequence.
+    - `find_n_term.ipynb`: Find the coefficients of the polynomial that generates given sequence.

 ## Getting Started